 After registering, if John Smith returns to the ILLiad web, he would again enter his username of 123456789 and his password of "smith" on the logon form.
 ILLiad would verify that 123456789 exists in Users as well as verify that 123456789 still exists in UserValidation.
 It would no longer verify the Password or PlainTextPassword fields in UserValidation, but would verify the encrypted value of what John Smith typed in with the encrypted value stored in the Users table.
 As long as John Smith has not been disavowed by staff in the client, he is then allowed to login to the system.

 For ILLiad Exclusive authentication, users who exist in the UserValidation table can be cleared automatically by setting the AutoClearPreregisteredUsers customization key to Yes in the Customization Manager.
 If that key is set to Yes, those pre-cleared users can be sent a welcome email by turning on the AutoClearSendEMail key to Yes in the Customization Manager.
-The template for that email, autoclearcust.txt, lives on the web server (default location: c:\illiad\Email) but the email is sent by the System Manager.
+The template for that email can be accessed from the Customization Manager.
+As of ILLiad 8.6, all email templates are stored in the database and can be accessed and edited from the ILLiad Customization Manager.
+Default email template names should not be changed.
+Changing default email template names will result in failed emails.

 For ILLiad Exclusive authentication, the WebAuthType key in the Customization Manager should be set to ILLiadExclusive.
 Customers could technically reset their passwords after registering with the system, but it may not follow with your model of known usernames and passwords (i.e. library card and last name).
 However, users will be required to change their passwords after ILLiad has been updated to version 9.0.
 For more information on the ILLiad 9.0 update, see ILLiad 9.0 Release Notes.